INDIA

 Only Hindu, Buddhist and Sikh Dalits qualify for the government’s affirmative action benefit system, which was designed to redress the socio-economic exclusion of the “Scheduled Castes” and makes them eligible for free education and reserved jobs in the government and seats in state legislature.
 Converts to Christianity or Islam are deemed to have left the caste system and are excluded from benefits.

 In October 2022 the Indian government announced that it had formed a commission to review the issue of excluding Dalits who have converted to religions other than Buddhism and Sikhism.
-The commission is expected to submit a report in 2024.
+The commission was due to submit its report in 2024, but was granted an extension due to delays in carrying out its fieldwork.

 Church in Chains in Action

-(Sources: All India Christian Council, Barnabas, Compass Direct News, Evangelical Fellowship of India, Library of Congress – State Anti-conversion Laws in India, Morning Star News, Open Doors, Operation World, Persecution Relief, Release, United Christian Forum, Wikipedia, World Watch List, World Watch Monitor)
+(Sources: All India Christian Council, Asia News, Barnabas, Christian Solidarity International, Compass Direct News, Evangelical Fellowship of India, Library of Congress – State Anti-conversion Laws in India, Morning Star News, Open Doors, Operation World, Persecution Relief, Release, The Hindu, United Christian Forum, Wikipedia, World Watch List, World Watch Monitor)